mazer225/smartbrain/README.md

   - Run npm install
   - Run npm start

-** Make sure you use postgreSQL instead of mySQL for this code base
+- Make your changes
+- Wow, Congratulations, You made this project more amazing